What is the clenching force of a white shark's jaws. Who has the strongest bite in the world? Dogs have the strongest jaws. Top breeds

 Bite force – 81 atmospheres

-This North American subspecies of the brown bear is known for its incredible size and aggression.
-Despite their large size, grizzlies can reach speeds of up to 56 km/h.
+This North American subspecies of brown bear is known for its incredible size and aggression.
+Despite its large size, a grizzly bear can reach speeds of up to 56 km/h.
 They feed mainly on berries and nuts, but also hunt.
-In Yellowstone National Park, they were seen and filmed while hunting game.
+In Yellowstone National Park, they were spotted and filmed while hunting game.

-Grizzlies are considered more aggressive compared to other bears.
-It is believed that because of their size, these bears cannot climb trees, which is why they have developed this defense mechanism in order to get their own food.
-This is likely the same evolutionary path that gave the bear its powerful jaws that help it defend itself against wolves and other intruders.
+Grizzlies are considered more aggressive than other bears.
+It is believed that due to their size, these bears cannot climb trees, which is why they developed this protective mechanism to get food for themselves.
+This is likely the same evolutionary path that gave the bear its powerful jaws, which help it defend against wolves and other attackers.

 They can weigh from 270 to 450 kg.
-They can be dangerous to humans if startled, or if they are with cubs, they mostly rarely, if ever, prey on humans.
+They can pose a danger to humans if frightened or if they are with cubs, but in general they rarely, if ever, hunt humans.

 Bite force – 88 atmospheres

-Some people may be surprised to read this given the vegetarian nature of these creatures.
-However, gorillas are formidable "inhabitants" of this list.
-Their jaws are primarily adapted to chewing tough plants like bamboo, which has given them incredibly strong jaws and neck muscles.
+Some people may be surprised to read this, given the vegetarian nature of these creatures.
+However, gorillas are the formidable "residents" of this list.
+Their jaws are primarily adapted to chewing tough plants like bamboo, which gives them incredibly strong jaw and neck muscles.

-The gorilla has traditionally been viewed as a big scary monster, but in recent years its image has become "softer".
-They are our closest relatives after chimpanzees, and their numbers in the wild are rapidly declining, with about 700 mountain gorillas now left alive.
-Gorillas can climb trees but usually live on the ground in communities of up to 30 individuals led by a dominant male.
-Gorillas, as a rule, are "gentle" creatures and do not pose any danger to humans.
+The gorilla has traditionally been seen as a big scary monster, but in recent years its image has become "softer".
+They are our closest relatives after chimpanzees, and their numbers in the wild are rapidly declining, with about 700 mountain gorillas now remaining.
+Gorillas can climb trees, but usually live on the ground in communities of up to 30 individuals led by a dominant male.
+Gorillas are generally gentle creatures and pose no danger to humans.

 Bite force – 124 atmospheres

 This is one of the most powerful herbivores.
-The hippo belongs to the category of the most dangerous animals in Africa.
-Living in a specific area, and being very aggressive, there are known cases of attacks on small boats and their crews.
-The scientists were only able to measure the bite force of the female hippopotamus, because the males are extremely aggressive.
+The hippopotamus belongs to the category of the most dangerous animals in Africa.
+Living in a specific territory, and being very aggressive, there are known cases of attacks on small boats and their crews.
+Scientists were only able to measure the bite force of the female hippopotamus because males are extremely aggressive.

-The word hippo (Hippopotamus) comes from the Greek for "river horse" because of its incredible love of water.
-The closest relatives of the hippopotamus are whales and cows.
-They belong to the order of artiodactyls, so camels, horses and goats are also relatives of the hippopotamus.
+The word hippopotamus (Hippopotamus) comes from the Greek for "river horse" due to its incredible love for water.
+The hippopotamus's closest relatives are whales and cows.
+They belong to the order Artiodactyla, so camels, horses and goats are also relatives of the hippopotamus.

 4. Jaguar